phalcon-orphanage/docs/en/api/Phalcon_Tag.md

 ---
-layout: default
+layout: article
 language: 'en'
 version: '4.0'
 title: 'Phalcon\Tag'
 ---
 # Class **Phalcon\Tag**

-<a href="https://github.com/phalcon/cphalcon/tree/v3.4.0/phalcon/tag.zep" class="btn btn-default btn-sm">Source on GitHub</a>
+<a href="https://github.com/phalcon/cphalcon/tree/v4.0.0/phalcon/tag.zep" class="btn btn-default btn-sm">Source on GitHub</a>

 Phalcon\Tag is designed to simplify building of HTML tags.
 It provides a set of helpers to generate HTML in a dynamic way.